 Add Password to Local Account Linked to External Login

-To add a password to a local account that’s linked to an external login in ASP.NET Core Identity, we need to follow the below steps.
+To add a password to a local account that’s linked to an external login in ASP.NET Core Identity, we need to follow the steps below.

 • User Authentication: Ensure the user is authenticated through their external login.